-B. Other financial Liabilities
+B. Other financial liabilities

-Other financial liabilities - adjustments includes impact of discounting the deferred and contingent consideration payable for acquisitions under Ind AS
+Adjustments includes impact of discounting the deferred and contingent consideration payable for acquisitions under Ind AS

-C. Other liabilities -
+C. Other liabilities

 Adjustments that reflect unamortised negative past service cost arising on modification of the gratuity plan in an earlier period.
 Ind AS 19 requires such gains and losses to be adjusted to retained earnings.